zilliztech/zdoc/docs/tutorials/data-import/import-data/import-data-via-restful-api.md

 }
 ```

-You can also go to the Zilliz Cloud console to view the result and job details:
+You can also call RESTful APIs to [get the progress of the current import job](https://docs.zilliz.com/reference/get-import-progress) and [list all import jobs](https://docs.zilliz.com/reference/list-import-jobs) to get more.
+As an alternative, you can also go to the Zilliz Cloud console to view the result and job details:

 ![data_import_complete_restful](/img/data_import_complete_restful.png)